DevGruGold/castillo-vista-leads/README.md

-# 🏠 Casa Castillo — Luxury Villa with Arenal Volcano Views
+# 🏠 Casa Castillo — Luxury Villa with Sunset and lake views

+**Strategic Location Advantage:** This exceptional property is strategically positioned on what will soon become the new direct route to Monteverde Cloud Forest and the Pacific beaches.
+Once the planned bridge construction is completed, guests and residents will enjoy unprecedented access to Costa Rica's most sought-after destinations without the current need to circle Lake Arenal.
+This upcoming infrastructure development positions this property as a prime investment opportunity in Costa Rica's evolving tourism landscape.

 Welcome to **Casa Castillo**, an exclusive vacation rental in La Fortuna, Costa Rica.
 Enjoy panoramic views of the iconic Arenal Volcano from every room, a stunning infinity pool, and world-class amenities for an unforgettable stay.

 ## ✨ Why Choose Casa Castillo?